andrewdavidmackenzie/flow/docs/running/client_server.md

 and sends and receives messages to a client thread (in the flow runner app) that runs the `context functions` whose implementations are provided by the flow runner application that links the `flowrlib` library.

-### `flowr` - an example of a flow runner app
+### `flowrcli` - an example of a flow runner app
-`flowr` is one example of a flow runner app that uses `flowrlib` to build an application to run flows.
+`flowrcli` is one example of a flow runner app that uses `flowrlib` to build an application to run flows.

 It implements a set of `client function`, that interact with STDIO etc, on a client thread.

-The `flowr` process running that client thread must be able to interact with STDIO.
+The `flowrcli` process running that client thread must be able to interact with STDIO.

-In normal use, `flowr` runs the client and server threads in the same process and the user is unaware of this separation.
+In normal use, `flowrcli` runs the client and server threads in the same process and the user is unaware of this separation.

 ### Separating the client from the server
-However, `flowr` can be run as two separate processes, one "client" process that executes the `context functions` and interacts with STDIO, and another "server" process with a thread that that runs the coordinator plus a number of threads running executors for job execution.
+However, `flowrcli` can be run as two separate processes, one "client" process that executes the `context functions` and interacts with STDIO, and another "server" process with a thread that that runs the coordinator plus a number of threads running executors for job execution.